 SK Telecom is continuing to strengthen the Board's operation with a focus on independent directors.
 Currently, the percentage of independent directors is 62.5%, which is higher than the average^() of that of other major corporates in South Korea (50.9%, according to the large corporation governance status reported to the Fair Trade Commission in December 2018).
 Since March 2012, an independent director who satisfies all independence requirements has been appointed as the Chairman of the Board.
 SK Telecom's requirements for independent directors comply with the domestic Commercial Act, the Monopoly Regulation and Fair Trade Act and other relevant laws, and they are also specified in the Board's Articles of Incorporation.
 In the interests of improving the Board's efficiency, independent directors and auditors are also limited to holding a maximum of two concurrent positions.

-In 2018, a total of 12 Board meetings were held and the executive directors' and independent directors' attendance rate stood at 97.91%, satisfying the minimum quorum. () 50.9%, according to Fair Trade Commission report on '2018 Corporate Governance Status of Conglomerates'
+() 50.9%, according to Fair Trade Commission report on '2018 Corporate Governance Status of Conglomerates'